GionaBolzer/blog/content/blog/post1/index.md

 //size of shell code for the section uint maxSize = (uint)buf.Length;

-// well point to memory address to the section
+// will point to memory address to the section
 IntPtr handleSection = IntPtr.Zero;

 uint PAGE_EXECUTE_READWRITE = 0x40;